sednabcn/LLM-HypatiaX-Colab/hypatiax/core/generation/docs/baseline_llm.md

     model="claude-sonnet-4-20250514",  # Pre-trained model
     messages=[{"role": "user", "content": prompt}]
 )

-# That's it - no training!
+# That's it - no training

 ```

 ### Purpose as a Baseline:

 It's called a **"baseline"** because it establishes a **reference point** to compare against your hybrid system:
 ```

 Comparison:
 ┌─────────────────────────────────────────────────────┐
 │ Pure LLM Baseline (this code)                       │